Team-Schwessinger/Team_B_S/about.md

 ### Research

 Our team focuses on questions around plant biosecurity in Australia by studying the interaction between plants and their fungal pathogen.
 Specifically, we work on agronomic important wheat rust fungi and the environmental important myrtle rust fungus that infects a wide range of myrtacea (e.g. eucalyptus trees).
+We also have an interest in bioinformatics and sequencing technologies in relation to plant sciences, and are currently doing research into MinION sequencing ability and error.

 **Key questions are:**